spdsslg/RayTracingInterop/README.md

   <img src="docs/out.png" alt="Preview" width="400">
 </p>

-This project renders the “Ray Tracing in One Weekend” image using native C++ code, but runs the render from **C#** using interop.
+This project renders the "Ray Tracing in One Weekend" image using native C++ code, but runs the render from **C#** using interop.
 The C++ renderer is exposed through a **C ABI** (flat `extern "C"` API), and the C# app calls it using **P/Invoke** + **unsafe pointers** + a **native callback** implemented with `delegate*` and `[UnmanagedCallersOnly]`.C# cannot reliably call C++ classes/templates directly.
 So the C++ ray tracer is wrapped behind a C-compatible API: